- Status: Available for Adoption (adoption info)

 Jack was originally adopted from a local shelter, who had labeled him as a Great Pyrenees mix.
 Once we saw him, we were pretty sure that Jack is an Akbash, not a Great Pyrenees.
 Maybe an Akbash/Pyrenees mix, but definitely enough Akbash to influence his behavior.

-Jack started showing some aggression with his family that didn’t make much sense because it was directed only at one member of the family.
+Jack started showing some mild aggression with his family that didn’t make much sense because it was directed only at one member of the family.
+(The aggression was limited to growling and baring his teeth; there was no lunging or biting.)
 They consulted with trainers, but didn’t find real solutions.
 At one point, they were told they should just put Jack down.
 They didn’t think Jack’s behavior warranted euthanasia, so they kept trying to find help and answers.
 Thankfully, they reached out to us.
 At our invitation, Jack’s family brought him to Windsong Ranch so we could evaluate him in person.
 He was very relaxed in our pasture and had appropriate behavior around the livestock.
 We didn’t have space for Jack that day, so he went back home, then returned a few weeks later to stay.
 We started our work with him slowly, as we always do, putting him first in a paddock adjacent to livestock but not WITH livestock.
 Then we allowed him in the pasture with our bucks, and once he proved himself there, we moved him into the pasture with our does and kids.
 He has never shown any aggression here – not to the livestock or the humans -- and he seems very comfortable living in the pasture 24/7.